Does not apply to sports. Team sports

 1. The USSR national team competed at the Olympic Games for the first time in ___________.

-2. The first Olympic Games were held in Asia in ___________.
+2. The Olympic Games were first held in Asia in ___________.

-4. What physical quality provides the level of performance? ___________.
+4. What physical quality ensures the level of performance? ____________.

-1. Establish a correspondence between sports discipline and distance.
+1. Match between sports discipline and distance.

 1. Establish a correspondence between the nature of the work and the number of muscle groups involved in the work.